-Results of the May 2020 operator-attended noise monitoring are summarised in Table 4.1.
+Results of attended noise measurements are summarised in Table 4.1.
 Mannering Colliery noise contribution was determined for each survey using in-field observations and post-analysis of data as required (eg removing higher frequencies that are not mine related ie above 630 Hz where applicable).
-The May 2020 attended noise monitoring was initially completed on 5 May 2020.
-Follow-up attended noise monitoring was also completed on 12 May 2020.
+Attended noise monitoring was completed on 23 June 2020.

-The meteorological data for the monitoring periods were sourced from Mannering Colliery's meteorological station to determine applicability of noise limits in accordance with the PA.
+The meteorological data for the monitoring period was sourced from Mannering Colliery's meteorological station to determine applicability of noise limits in accordance with the PA.
+In accordance with the PA, noise limits were applicable for all six measurements.